pyexcel-webwares/Flask-Excel/docs/source/index.rst

    in upload_file() function, your browser would display "Bad Request: The browser (or proxy) sent a request that this server could not understand."

-The latter simply throws back a csv file whenever a http request is made to http://localhost:50000/download/. `excel.make_response_from_array` takes a list of lists and a file type as parameters and sets up the mime type of the http response.
+The rest of the links simply throw back a csv file whenever a http request is made to http://localhost:50000/download/. :meth:`~excel.make_response_from_array` takes a list of lists and a file type as parameters and sets up the mime type of the http response.
 If you would like to give 'tsvz' a go, please change "csv" to "tsvz".